Tajae Sharpe

-Tajaé Lamar Sharpe (born December 23, 1994) is an American football wide receiver who is a free agent.
-He played college football at Massachusetts and was drafted in the fifth round of the 2016 NFL Draft by the Tennessee Titans.
+Tajaé Lamar Sharpe (born December 23, 1994) is an American former professional football wide receiver in the National Football League (NFL).
+He played college football for the UMass Minutemen, earning second-team All-American honors in 2015.
+Sharpe was selected by the Tennessee Titans in the fifth round of the 2016 NFL draft.
+He has also played for the Minnesota Vikings and Atlanta Falcons.

-Early years
+Early life

 Sharpe attended Piscataway Township High School in Piscataway, New Jersey and played football and basketball.
 He was a two-star recruit by Rivals.com and committed to the University of Massachusetts (UMass) to play college football.